twbs/bootstrap-sass/README.md

 #### CSS

-Import "bootstrap" in your SCSS file of choice to get all of Bootstrap's styles, mixins and variables!
+Import "bootstrap" in a *.css.sass* file, *create one like styles.css.sass if doesn't exist*,  to get all of Bootstrap's styles, mixins and variables!
 We recommend against using `//= require` directives, since none of your other stylesheets will be [able to use](https://github.com/thomas-mcdonald/bootstrap-sass/issues/79#issuecomment-4428595) the awesome mixins that Bootstrap has defined.

     @import "bootstrap";